Adaptive Pairwise Weights for Temporal Credit Assignment: Introduction

-In this empirical paper, we explore new heuristics for TCA based on more general (than TD($\lambda$)) pairwise weightings that are functions of \emph{the state in which the action was taken}, \emph{the state at the time of the reward}, as well as \emph{the time interval between the two}.
-Of course, it isn't clear what this pairwise weight function should be, and it is too complex to be treated as a hyperparameter (in contrast to the scalar $\lambda$ which is typically set by searching over a small set of values).
-We develop a metagradient approach to learning the pairwise weight function at the same time as learning the policy parameters of the agent.
-Like most metagradient algorithms, our algorithm has two loops: an outer loop that periodically updates the pairwise weight function in order to optimize the usual RL loss (policy-gradient loss in our case), and an inner loop where the policy parameters are updated using the pairwise weight function set by the outer loop.
+In this empirical paper, we present two new families of algorithms for addressing TCA: one that generalises TD($\lambda$) and a second that generalises a Monte-Carlo algorithm.
+Specifically, our generalisation introduces pairwise weightings that are functions of \emph{the state in which the action was taken}, \emph{the state at the time of the reward}, and \emph{the time interval between the two}.
+Of course, it isn't clear what this pairwise weight function should be, and it is too complex to be treated as a hyperparameter (in contrast to the scalar $\lambda$ in TD($\lambda$)).
+We develop a metagradient approach to learning the pairwise weight function at the same time as learning the policy of the agent.
+Like other metagradient algorithms, our algorithm has two loops: an outer loop that periodically updates the pairwise weight function in order to optimize the usual RL loss (policy gradient loss in our case) and an inner loop where the policy parameters are updated using the pairwise weight function set by the outer loop.

-Thus, our main contributions in this paper are a new pairwise weight function for TCA and a metagradient algorithm to learn such a function.
-Our empirical work is geared towards answering two questions: (1) Are the more general pairwise weight functions we propose able to outperform the best choice of $\lambda$ as well as other baselines? and (2) Is our metagradient algorithm able to learn the pairwise weight functions fast enough to be worth the more complex learning problem they introduce?
+Our main contribution in this paper is a family of algorithms that contains within it the theoretically well understood TD($\lambda$) and Monte-Carlo algorithms.
+We show that the additional flexibility of our algorithms can yield benefit analytically in a simple illustrative example intended to build intuition and then empirically in more challenging TCA problems.
+A second contribution is the metagradient algorithm to learn such the pairwise-weighting function that parameterises our family of algorithms.
+Our empirical work is geared towards answering two questions: (1) Are the proposed pairwise weight functions able to outperform the best choice of $\lambda$ and other baselines?
+(2) Is our metagradient algorithm able to learn the pairwise weight functions fast enough to be worth the extra complexity they introduce?